-- TR.1 The community's transportation system shall be designed to function in a manner that meets the short and long term needs of the community, the region and the Province. - TR.2 Street Classification Streets shall be designed by the following classifications.
+- TR.1 General The community's transportation system shall be designed to function in a manner that meets the short and long term needs of the community, the region and the Province. - TR.2 Street Classification Streets shall be designed by the following classifications.
 The existing street network and the proposed improvements are shown on Schedule "D".

-- Restricted Access Arterial Streets are designed to facilitate the safe movement of large volumes of traffic at a higher rate of speed.
-Access shall be from other arterial streets, collector, local streets or service routes.
-No individual lot access shall be permitted. - 2.
-Arterial Streets are designed to facilitate the safe movement of large volumes of traffic at a moderate rate of speed over extended distances.
-The design width of arterial streets shall be up to 36m.
+- 1. Arterial Streets: Urban & Rural are designed to facilitate the safe movement of large volumes of traffic at a moderate rate of speed over extended distances.
+A design width of up to 36 metres shall be protected for arterial streets.
 Access shall be restricted to other arterial streets, collector streets and streets serving major commercial/industrial uses.
-Access from abutting uses shall be controlled and permitted only where approved by Public Works & Transportation. - 3.
-Collector Streets are designed to facilitate the safe movement of traffic from residential, commercial and industrial areas to or from the arterial street network.
-The design width for collector streets is up to 26m.
-Limited access is permitted from abutting uses subject to the approval of Public Works & Transportation. - 4.
-Local Streets (not shown on Schedule "D") are designed to facilitate the safe movement of traffic within a residential area.
-The design width of local streets is up to 20m.
+Access from abutting uses shall be controlled and permitted only where approved by the Commissioner of Public Works and Transportation. - 2.
+Collector Streets: Urban & Rural are designed to facilitate the safe movement of traffic from residential, commercial and industrial areas to or from the arterial street network.
+A design width of up to 26 metres shall be protected for collector streets.
+Limited access is permitted from abutting uses subject to the approval of the Commissioner of Public Works & Transportation. - 3.
+Local Streets: Urban & Rural (not shown on Schedule "D") are designed to facilitate the safe movement of traffic within a residential area.
+A design width of up to 20 metres shall be protected for local streets.
 Individual access from abutting uses is permitted.
-Local streets shall be designed to discourage through traffic thus, preserving their usage as access to the abutting uses and enhancing safety. - 5.
-Removed by Official Plan Amendment No. 7. - TR.3 Arterial and collector streets shall be located and designed to minimize traffic flows through residential areas.
+Local streets shall be designed to discourage through traffic thus, preserving their usage as access to the abutting uses and enhancing safety. - TR.3 Commercial Traffic Arterial and collector streets shall be located and designed to minimize traffic flows, particularly commercial truck traffic, through residential areas.
 Truck routes shall generally be restricted to arterial and collector streets.
-Where possible, truck traffic shall be directed away from residential areas. - TR.4 The City shall designate a truck route through the City to the International Bridge which will minimize the impact on existing land use and satisfy local transportation needs. - TR.5 Signage shall be utilized to direct local, tourist and commercial traffic to designated routes. - TR.6 The Zoning By-law shall identify those existing roads which shall require widening to accommodate existing or future traffic volumes.
-Those widening shall be protected by requiring setbacks for all new construction and the dedication of lands as a condition of development.
+Where possible, truck traffic shall be directed away from residential areas. - TR.4 Signs signage shall be utilized to direct local, tourist and commercial traffic to designated routes. - TR.5 Future Road Widenings The City may acquire land for rights-of-way or the widening of rights-of-way through conditions of approval of applications under the Planning Act.
+The Zoning By-law shall identify those existing roads, which shall require widening to accommodate existing or future traffic volumes.
+Those future widenings shall be protected by requiring setbacks for all new development or redevelopment and the dedication of lands through conditions of approval. - TR.6 Alternative Modes of Transportation Alternative Transportation Modes will be considered as part of the development approval process for large scale residential, commercial, institutional and industrial projects, and should include provisions for Public Transit, Pedestrian and Cycling Travel. - 1.
+Public Transit use shall be encouraged by the City.
+The needs of the Transit system shall be considered in the design of the transportation systems, in road construction, road reconstruction and in development approvals.
+For new development or redevelopment, the City may acquire lands for transit rights-ofway as a condition of approval.
+As well, the City will require that the layout of the road network for new developments facilitate transit and ensure reasonable walking distances to transit stops.
+Efficient pedestrian access to and from Public Transit facilities will be encouraged.